 The richness of cultural and artistic life contributes to this fascination as much as the genuine character of its old streets and little squares lined with restaurants or coffee shops serving local delicacies, and quaint boutiques selling local merchandise.

-Many consider Krakow to be an undisputed architectural gem of Central Europe.
+Many consider Krakow an undisputed architectural gem of Central Europe.
 This city was influenced by the Italian Renaissance with it’s citadel cities on one hand and Viennese secessionist on the other.
 The two are combined in an unforgettable blend of styles.
 With it’s spires, cobbled streets, pavement cafes, candlelit bars, accordionists, ad-hoc art exhibitions and the passing hours being marked by the sound of the bugle; it is a city of magic and legends.
 Many have fallen under its spell.

 Copernicus found here his infatuation with the stars, King Casimir the Great fell in love with his Jewish lover Esther and the young Karol Wojtyla said goodbye to his teenage sweetheart to become Pope John Paul II.